Chantal Compaoré

 Chantal Compaoré (née Terrasson de Fougères; born 1962) is the Franco-Ivorian wife of former President Blaise Compaoré of Burkina Faso.
-Born in the Dabou, Ivory Coast, after becoming the First Lady in 1987 she spent much of her time on charity work in Burkina Faso.
+Born and raised in the Dabou, Ivory Coast, after their marriage, she became the First Lady in 1987.
+She spent much of her time on charity work in Burkina Faso.

-Her husband, who came to power in a bloody 1987 military coup, was overthrown in the 2014 Burkinabé uprising.
-Chantal Compaoré was subsequently forced to flee to her home country, going into exile together with her husband.
+Her husband, who came to power in a bloody 1987 military coup, was overthrown in turn in the 2014 Burkinabé uprising.
+Chantal Compaoré was subsequently forced to flee to her home country, going into exile with her husband.

 Biography

 Early life

 Chantal Compaoré was born Chantal Terrasson de Fougères, in the Ivory Coast.
-Her parents were Simone Vicens, who had roots in French Upper Volta (current Burkina Faso) and Dr. Jean Terrasson Kourouma, the extramarital son of the French colonial administrator Jean Henri Terrasson de Fougères, who served for many years as Governor of French Sudan.
-Her family were closely related to that of Félix Houphouët-Boigny, the country's first President from 1960 until his death in 1993, who maintained policies of strong anti-communism and close relations with the former colonial power France, leading Ivory Coast as a single-party state.
-Some sources have alleged that Chantal was actually the daughter of Houphouët-Boigny, who fathered a child out of wedlock in 1961.
+Her parents were Simone Vicens, who had roots in French Upper Volta (current Burkina Faso) and Dr. Jean Terrasson Kourouma.
+He was the natural or extramarital son of French colonial administrator Jean Henri Terrasson de Fougères, who served for many years as Governor of French Sudan.
+Her family were closely related to that of Félix Houphouët-Boigny, the country's first President from 1960 until his death in 1993.
+He maintained policies of strong anti-communism and close relations with the former colonial power France, leading Ivory Coast as a single-party state.
+Some sources have suggested that Chantal was the daughter of Houphouët-Boigny, who was known to have fathered a child out of wedlock in 1961.

 She met Captain Blaise Compaoré, at the time serving as Minister of State for Justice of Burkina Faso, on 15 January 1985, when the young military officer visited the Ivorian capital Abidjan and President Houphouët-Boigny.
 Compaoré had been a part of the Burkinabé government for one and a half years, since he launched a military coup against Jean-Baptiste Ouedraogo in what was then the Republic of Upper Volta on 4 August 1983 together with other members of the "Communist Officer's Group".
 After the coup he put his close friend Captain Thomas Sankara in the position of President.
 The two had previously been involved in the 1980 coup against Saye Zerbo.

 Blaise and Chantal married on 29 June 1985, five months after first meeting.
 According to most sources, the marriage had been arranged in one way or another by President Houphouët-Boigny, who wanted an ally within the revolutionary left-wing government of Burkina Faso, with which he frequently clashed at the time.
-According to Dr. Valère Somé, one-time Minister of Higher Education and Research and a prominent ideologue of Sankara's "Democratic and Popular Revolution", Chantal Compaoré clashed with the President, once publicly referring to his "pretend revolution" during a dinner party after not being allowed by Sankara to serve him champagne.
+According to Dr. Valère Somé, one-time Minister of Higher Education and Research and a prominent ideologue of Sankara's "Democratic and Popular Revolution", Chantal Compaoré clashed with the President.
+She once publicly referred to his "pretend revolution" during a dinner party after he refused to accept champagne from her.